 Special Note Regarding Forward Looking Statements

 This press release contains forward-looking statements.
 Such forward-looking statements relate to future events or the Company’s future performance.
 All statements other than statements of historical fact are forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as “may”, “will”, “should”, “expect”, “plan”, “anticipate”, “believe”, “estimate”, “predict”, “project”, “potential”, “targeting”, “intend”, “could”, “might”, “continue” or the negative of these terms or other similar terms.
-Forward-looking statements in this press release include, but are not limited to, statements regarding the ability of the Company to obtain all necessary approvals to complete the Sale and Purchase Agreement with Sound, including satisfying all conditions precedent and obtaining receipt of Ministerial approvals in Morocco, Debentureholder approval and the final approval of the TSX Venture Exchange, the strength of the ongoing relationship between the Company and Sound, the ability of Sound to conduct further drilling and the degree of success in connection with the proposed drilling of the Kechula structure to prove the commercial viability of Sidi Moktar, the ability of the Company to maintain cost reductions at current levels, the ability of the Company to secure immediate capital by the end of May, 2016 to advance operations and to remain a going concern, the ability of the Company to successfully negotiate with the holders of the Debentures to amend the terms of the Debentures, the ability of the Company to successfully negotiate settlement agreements with its trade creditors in respect to the Sidi Moktar drilling campaign, the ability of the Company to access the Sidi Moktar bank guarantee currently held in escrow which constitutes a condition precedent to the closing of the Sale and Purchase Agreement, the ability of the Company to reach agreement with its secured creditors with respect to the proposed capital restructuring of the Company, the ability of the Company to successfully negotiate potential obligations with respect to the Zag offshore property and the US$0.6 million restricted cash being sufficient to offset any potential liability, the completion of evaluations and processing and interpretation of data, the performance characteristics of the Company’s oil and gas properties, capital expenditure programmes, supply and demand for oil, gas and commodities, prices for oil and gas, drilling plans, and realization of the anticipated benefits of acquisitions.
+Forward-looking statements in this press release include, but are not limited to, statements regarding the strength of the ongoing relationship between the Company and Sound Energy, including the ability of the Company to leverage off Sound Energy’s operating capabilities in Morocco, the degree of success in connection with the proposed drilling of the Kechoula structure to prove the commercial viability of Sidi Moktar and the value of the net profit interests held by the Company thereon, the degree of success of Sound Energy’s seismic program to further delineate the area, the ability of the Company enter into potential accretive business development opportunities, the ability of the Company to negotiate with ONHYM to reduce its potential exposure in respect of the Zag concession, the completion of evaluations and processing and interpretation of data, the performance characteristics of the Company’s interests in oil and gas properties, capital expenditure programmes, supply and demand for oil, gas and commodities, prices for oil and gas, drilling plans, and realization of the anticipated benefits of acquisitions.

 Although the forward-looking statements contained in this press release are based upon factors and assumptions which management of the Company believes to be reasonable, the Company cannot assure that actual results will be consistent with its expectations and assumptions.
 Undue reliance should not be placed on the forward-looking statements contained in this news release as there can be no assurance that the plans, intentions or expectations upon which they are based will occur.
 These statements speak only as of the date of this press release, and the Company does not undertake any obligation to publicly update or revise any forward-looking statements except as expressly required by applicable securities laws.